-For this goal all of the actions actually had more money spent on them than planned because of the variety of other funding sources that were available to support the programs this year.
+For this goal all of the actions actually expended more money than planned because of the variety of other funding sources that were available to support the programs this year.
+This allowed the charter to continue the actions indicated in the LCAP and increase the services to better meet the needs of all the students.